-8Male life expectancy increased 6.3 years or 9.1 per cent from 69.4 to 75.7.
+9Male life expectancy increased 6.3 years or 9.1 per cent from 69.4 to 75.7.
 Female life expectancy increased 5.0 years or 6.5 per cent from 76.5 to 81.5.
 The greater rise in male life expectancy increased from 90.7 per cent to 92.8 the average life span of men relative to women.
 It is interesting to note that the rate of increase in life expectancy has not slowed down over the last 25 years.
 The 0.3 per cent average rate of increase in life expectancy over the 1971-96 period is the same as that experienced between 1951 and 1971.

-Dan Usher (1980) of Queen's University has developed a methodology for the estimation of the value of increased longevity.
+10Dan Usher (1980) of Queen's University has developed a methodology for the estimation of the value of increased longevity.

-Wolfson (1996) found for 1990-92 that the HALE for 15 year olds was 7.8 years less than life expectancy (55.6 versus 63.4 years).
-However, since there is no time series on health-adjusted life expectancy for Canada, we do not know if the rate of increase in the HALE has been greater than life expectancy over time.
+11 Wolfson (1996) found for 1990-92 that the HALE for 15 year olds was 7.8 years less than life expectancy (55.6 versus 63.4 years).
+However, since there is no time series on health-adjusted life expectancy for Canada, we do not know if the rate of increase in the HALE has been greater or less than life expectancy over time.

-this paper, we adopt the simple expedient of considering an increase in consumption per year or consumption for an increased number of years to be equivalent - i.e. we add to consumption flows in each year the percentage increase in average life expectancy.11 reduced economies of scale in household consumption
+reflex is to consider the discounted value of lifetime utility, it may be highly problematic to view the value of additional years of life as discounted to the point of view of a teenager.
+For the purposes of this paper, we adopt the simple expedient of considering an increase in consumption per year or consumption for an increased number of years to be equivalent - i.e. we add to consumption flows in each year the percentage increase in average life expectancy.12 reduced economies of scale in household consumption